 2. SEO Issues

-Next, you’re going to want to look at your SEO.
+Next, you’re going to want to look at your seo.
 Maybe you’ve lost some links or your competitors have knocked you off the top spot?
 You may even want to discover more by working with an agency to help you.
-When you bring in an expert eye, they can really analyze what has gone wrong and then propose a strategy for making a change.
+When you consult with an expert seo company, they can really analyze what has gone wrong and then propose a strategy for making a change.
 And, they’re going to take care of it for you, so it’s a win-win.